woofwoofus/YMBAH/REPORT.md

 ### Final Product

 Spent most of the last week commenting, bugfixing and writing the report.
 Got some last minute stuff working by doing inter-activity communication via the Shared Preferences again.
 It won't win any prizes but it works.
+I'm not completely satisfied with the final product.
+I feel like even though I missed a week of work I could have done better.
+The second week was poorly planned and caused even more delay in the important parts of the product.
+I was too focussed on doing complicated new things.
+I do feel like I learned a lot about Java and android coding during this project and the self-reflection will help a lot for future projects.